m0n0368291/GCMS-Data-Handler/README.md

 ## How do I get set up? ##
 The tool is written in pure Python (3.5).
 There are no third party modules needed.
 You just need a working install of Python 3.X.

+Copy the GCMSDH.py into the default location of the files to be sorted.
+For Agilent Systems this might be ``D:\MSD_data\``.

 ## Contribution guidelines ##